MU-VUT/portfolio/README.md

 # Portfolio webpage

-This project was create with React, Sass, React-Spring Animate.js
+This project was create with React, Sass, Framer-motion